 "It is so sensitive that I was taking a client through safe place/calm place after some desensitization work and he was relaxed and 'green' until I mentioned the lake he has in his calm place.
 I asked him about the lake after the emWave turned red.
 He reported that he cannot swim.
 The sensitivity of the emWave picked up on this and he decided to omit the lake from his relaxing mental imagery and get back to a relaxed state.
 "Thanks for a great tool!
 It has become an essential part of therapy with the soldiers."

-Free Resources for Veterans, Service Members & Their Families including the HeartMath Education and Resilience Training (H.E.A.R.T.)
-DVD and Booklet, a five-hour program, free for military service members, veterans and spouses, incorporates research-based self-regulation techniques and technology.
+Free Resources for Veterans, Service Members & Their Families including the HeartMath Education And Resilience Training (H.E.A.R.T.) program online and the HeartMath Education and Resilience Training (H.E.A.R.T.)
+DVD and Booklet is available, a five-hour program, free for veterans, military service members and their families, incorporates research-based self-regulation techniques and technology.

 Click here to learn more about the HeartMath Military Service Appreciation Initiative and how you can apply or help.